 Analogous estimating is used when a few factors have not been controlled in an engineering process.
 The project manager estimates the time or cost required to complete a task by studying similar tasks done in the past and applying this time and cost estimate to the new task.

 The project managers should be experienced in this type of work.
-The main advantage of this method is that it requires little planning or effort, saving time and money.
+The main advantage of this method is that it requires little planning or effort, saving time and money by doing marginal analysis.
 This method is commonly used early in the project when little information is available, and there are broad similarities between the projects.

 The time and cost required to complete a task are essential to project management, especially for the execution phase.
 For the project manager to accurately predict whether an activity can be completed early or late, they must know how much time it should take to complete the task, given its level of complexity and risk.
 These factors determine the duration of tasks and the success of project execution.